araldwin/Perfecto-s-Restaurant/README.md

 [Back to top](#table-of-content)

-### Features
+## Features
 - ### A Simple, Easy to Remember URL:[Perfecto's Restaurant](https://myrestaurant2023.herokuapp.com/)
 <hr>

 ### Navigation bar
-- Here in the navigation bar there is a slight difference when the User is logged in or logged out.
+- Here in the navigation bar there is a slight difference when the User is logged in or logged out. we can also see here the customize logo of Perfecto's Restaurant ang hom, about, menu, and book a reservation.

 *when logged out*
 -  Here in screen shot of the navbar logout this is what we can see when a User is logged out, the images also show the appearance when desktop and mobile view.